NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

     Save the point cloud in ECEF, rather than with a projection relative to a datum.

+--no-input-georef
+    Do not attempt to read the georeference from the input point cloud.

 --threads <integer (default: 0)>
     Select the number of threads to use for each process.
 If 0, use the value in ~/.vwrc.